NixOS/nixpkgs/toshiba/swanky/README.md

 These instructions carry some risk of bricking your device, since you'll be reflashing BIOS.
 Risk is rather low, but please for the love of god make a BIOS backup and store it someplace safe.
-That's the only way to reinstall ChromeOS back after this procedure (BIOS image has licensing info), and it's the easiest way to unbrick (it's nice to be able to return to the last good state).
+That's the only way to reinstall ChromeOS back after this procedure (BIOS image has licensing info), and it's much easier to use a known good state to unbrick the laptop if things go wrong.

-If you ever get unlucky, you can unbrick your device using a makeshift programmer based on Raspberry Pi or BeagleBone Black, some cables and a SOIC clip, see: http://sicarul.com/how-to-un-brick-your-toshiba-chromebook-2-gandof-without-invoking-any-demons/
+If you ever get unlucky, you can unbrick your device using Raspberry Pi, some cables and a SOIC clip, see: http://sicarul.com/how-to-un-brick-your-toshiba-chromebook-2-gandof-without-invoking-any-demons/

 ## Enable developer mode